HyperSprite/dcit/README.md

 ###2 - Make documenting easier than not documenting
 How many times have you heard "*We will go back and document this later*", now ask yourself, how often does that really happen?
 With DCIT, documenting things as you go will then output items such as port configuration requests for change management tickets and console and net management configuration scripts.
-See this [Avocent ACS](https://dcit.hypersprite.com/system/con-ny01-aa04-01) on DCIT example site.
+See this [Avocent ACS](https://dcit.hypersprite.com/system/con-ny01-aa04-01) on the DCIT example site.

 ###3 - Availability
 A Sev 1 is not the time to have to try and figure out how things are configured in some remote location.
 Finding anything should be easy and once you find it, it should be easy for anyone to understand.